 BONUS: Municipal Applicant commits to becoming a 2023 and 2024 Tree City USA community if not presently recognized or commits to receiving a 2024 and 2025 Tree City USA Growth Award if presently a Tree City USA community.
 If your municipality has been recognized as a Tree City USA Growth recipient for 10+ years you may submit proof and will also receive this bonus.
 (Requires a signed commitment from the Mayor or Village President to be submitted with the application).
-(2 points) Check this box to add this bonus to your project BONUS: Applicant formally adds a requirement to form a tree board or other advisory group.
-See Appendix B of the RFP for a description of this added commitment.
-(Requires a signed commitment from the Mayor or Chief Executive to be submitted with the application).
-(2 points) Check this box to add this bonus to your project

-Commitment to add additional grant deliverables: I certify that, according to the above, my organization will comply with our self-selected bonus requirements listed in section 10 of this application. (requires signature of Mayor or Chief Executive).
-This page may be electronically signed, or printed, signed, and attached to the application.
+(2 points) Check this box to add this bonus to your project BONUS: If a municipality and its associated park district both apply, both will receive extra points.
+Please indicate if your associated park district or municipality intends to apply.
+(2 points) Commitment to add additional grant deliverables: I certify my organization will comply with our self-selected bonus requirements application. (requires signature of Mayor or Chief Executive).
+This page printed, signed, and attached to the application.
+Name: Title: Organization: listed in section 10 of this Data

-Name:

-Title:

-Organization: